 Advent of a New Landlord

-In 2002, six historic Shafter / Howard era dairies are operating in the park.
+As of 2023, five historic Shafter/Howard era dairies are operating in the park.
 An additional nine occupied historic ranches and former ranch sites run beef cattle.
 The Pierce Point Ranch on Tomales Point ceased operations in 1973.
 Three years later, Congress authorized creation of the wilderness area incorporating that ranch as habitat for the reintroduction of tule elk.
-Beginning in 1980, NPS invested in the rehabilitation of the ranch core, citing it as the best example of a nineteenth century west Marin dairy ranch.
+Beginning in 1980, NPS invested in the rehabilitation of the ranch core, citing it as the best example of an 1800s west Marin dairy ranch.
 Pierce Point Ranch was added to the National Register of Historic Places in 1985, and was subsequently opened to the public as an interpretive site.

-The former “W” or Bear Valley Ranch was early on designated as the new National Seashore’s headquarters.
+The former "W" or Bear Valley Ranch was early on designated as the new National Seashore’s headquarters.
 Visitors to the Bear Valley Visitor Center pass through the former ranch core, adaptively reused for park administration and support services.
-The visitor center itself is a new addition, designed to echo the surrounding agricultural landscape and local history.
-Plans call for seventeen ranches on Point Reyes to be included on the National Register as a historic landscape district.
+The visitor center itself, which opened was constructed and opened in 1983, is a relatively new addition, designed to echo the surrounding agricultural landscape and local history.
+In 2018, 17 ranches on Point Reyes were included on the National Register as a historic landscape district.

-For more information, refer to Ranching on the Point Reyes Peninsula: A History of the Dairy and Beef Ranches within Point Reyes National Seashore, 1834-1992.
+For more information, refer to Ranching on the Point Reyes Peninsula: A History of the Dairy and Beef Ranches within Point Reyes National Seashore, 1834–1992.
 By D. S. (Dewey) Livingston, National Park Service, 1993, revised 1994.
-It is available at reference desks of local libraries, museums and university libraries.
-An automotive tour of the pastoral landscapes in west Marin on cassette tape, produced by Marin Agricultural Land Trust, is available at National Seashore visitor centers.
+It is also available at reference desks of local libraries, museums, and university libraries.
 Tours of selected West Marin ranches are offered periodically by Marin Agricultural Land Trust.

 Point Reyes Record: Then & Now